truenas/documentation/content/TrueCommand/Administration/Systems.md

 ![Systems Add](/images/TrueCommand/2.1/SystemsAddNew.png "Systems Add")

-If the system has alerts or alarms a blue circle with the number of current alerts displays to the right of the system name.
+If the system has alerts or alarms, a blue circle with the number of current alerts displays to the right of the system name.

 ### Adjusting Systems